xiulinyang/Aspect_Detection/README.md

 ## Description

-In this project, we experimented with four different prompt-related strategies as shown in the four folders.
+In this project, we experimented with four different prompt-related strategies for aspect detection.
+You can find the scripts about those four methods in the corresponding folders.

 ## Getting Started